Skip to content

 Respond to every review — positive and negative.
 Review count and rating directly impact local rankings.
 Send post-project emails encouraging clients to leave a Google review.

 Citations are mentions of your business name, address, and phone number (NAP) across the web.
 Consistent citations across directories signal to Google that your business is legitimate and established.
-For event companies, key citation sources include:
+For event service companies, the highest-value citation sources include:

 check_circle